brandonwisnicki/infinarray/README.md

 - You need a layer of indirection with streams
 - You need to repeatedly open new streams for the same file
-- The contents of your array are read-only
+- You need random and sequential array reads

 This is my use case for building Infinarray.
 It is currently being used to allow users to write code working with large files without needing to constantly use streams just to get a single element from the array.